mariusgreuel/dwfpy/README.md

 - Low-level API with complete access to the DWF API.
 - High-level API that supports one-line configuration statements.

-## Example
+One of the design goals is to provide users with a simple high-level API that allows one to perform common tasks quickly, while hiding some of the complexity of the WaveForms API.

-For instance, to configure the Arbitrary Waveform Generator of an Analog Discovery 2, you can write:
+For instance, to output a sine-wave on a **Analog Discovery 2**, you can simply write:

 ```python
 import dwfpy as dwf